 Volunteer Warriors: Saviors of Ukraine

-Many of these volunteers, some who were only 18 years old at the time, and some who even fled from Russia to join the fight, risked everything to protect their democratic ideals, homeland, and a vision for a Ukraine or life free of government corruption, police brutality, and disregard for civil rights.
-Now with the war back in the hands of the government, more than ever these soldiers risk slipping through the cracks of a marginalized existence as their country continues to struggle for an identity beyond Russia and corruption.
+Ukraine’s volunteer soldiers redefine the very meaning of patriotism.
+They are a caliber of soldier so far from my reality of military service and combat deployments, who, of their own free will, without obligation to the government and many without military training, deployed into a war-zone to save their country against Russia when a destabilized Ukrainian government was not quick to respond.
+Many of these volunteers, some who were only 18 years old at the time, and some who even fled from Russia to join the fight, risked everything to protect their homeland or vision for a life free of government corruption.
+Now as this undeclared war is nearing five years without an end in sight, these volunteers, many who are undocumented as war participants, risk slipping through the cracks of a marginalized existence as their country continues to struggle for an identity beyond Russia and corruption.

-Cease-fire agreements that were established years before the martial law prevent soldiers from relocating to new, safer defensive positions.
-As a result, daily attacks continue as they did before, the number of casualties increasing every week without any sense of urgency from global leaders to find a resolution to end this war.
+Cease-fire agreements prevent soldiers from relocating to new, safer defensive positions.
+As a result, daily attacks continue as they did before, the number of casualties increasing every week without a sense of urgency from global leaders to find a resolution to end this war.